bbaron/spring-security-3.1-book-source/boot/README.txt

 methods of running the application are discussed below.
 Detailed instructions for each method are found in the following sections.

-  * Using Gradle -        This is the easiest method of running the application
   * Using Maven 3 -       For those that are more familiar with Maven, the application can be ran using Maven 3 and Cargo.
   * Spring Tool Suite -   This is the best way to follow along with the book